Review: The Town

 Photo: Warner Bros.

-Switching districts from Gone Baby Gone’s Dorchester to titular Charlestown (the per-capita leader in breeding bank robbers), Affleck takes the on-screen lead this time as a washed-up hockey player who, approaching middle age, attends Narcotics Anonymous meetings and works halfheartedly in a gravel pit while heading the area’s most efficient crew of armed thieves.
-When his gang discovers that the bank manager (Rebecca Hall) they briefly held hostage in their last masked getaway is a resident of the ‘hood, Affleck tails her and, as contrivance would have it, falls for her.
-Dispensing self-serving legal advice to his trusting ex-captive (“I watch CSI—all of ‘em”), the two bond over their respective childhood traumas: his mother’s flight to points unknown, her brother’s death.
-Both turn out to be fodder for third-act twists, instead of mere signifiers of angst like Affleck’s solitary nocturnal weightlifting and his growing yen to ditch his felonious career, touches that might seem a tad less musty if we hadn’t just seen them with a slightly artier sheen in The American.
+Switching districts from Gone Baby Gone’s Dorchester to Charlestown (the per-capita leader in breeding bank robbers), Affleck stars as Doug, a washed-up hockey player who, approaching middle age, attends Narcotics Anonymous meetings and works halfheartedly in a gravel pit while heading the area’s most efficient crew of armed thieves.
+When his gang discovers that the bank manager, Claire (Rebecca Hall), they briefly held hostage in their last masked getaway is a resident of the ‘hood, Affleck tails her and, as contrivance would have it, falls for her.

 Advertisement

 It’s heartening to see actors saving one of their own, who should’ve risked more in his sophomore turn behind the camera.
-Affleck and cinematographer Robert Elswit, whose results are far more generically workmanlike than in his best collaborations with P.T.
-Anderson, fill the dialogue scenes with so many extreme close-ups that the film often looks like a Scruff Olympics pitting the star-director’s stubble against Hamm’s five o’clock shadow.
-And the movie’s rhythm goes seriously off-kilter in the protracted wrap-up; subsidiary scenes between Hamm and Lively have more juice than the central romance or the Fenway robbery.
+Affleck and cinematographer Robert Elswit, whose results are far more generically workmanlike than in his best collaborations with Paul Thomas Anderson, fill the dialogue scenes with so many extreme close-ups that the film often looks like a Scruff Olympics pitting the star-director’s stubble against Hamm’s five o’clock shadow.
+The Town’s rhythm also goes seriously off-kilter in the protracted wrap-up; subsidiary scenes between Hamm and Lively have more juice than the central romance or the Fenway robbery.
 The Town kills a couple hours with less pain than most studio genre fare, but as a chaser to Affleck’s last offering of pungent Beantown brew, it’s near-beer.

 Score: